xinwenfu/GenCyber/KeepItSimple/README.md

 ### Method 3.
 Using Armitage

-The third approach is use the penetration testing tool Armitage.
+The third approach is use the penetration testing tool, Armitage, which has a nice graphical user interface (GUI) as shown below.
 You provide all the modules and your customers just use Armitage and launch the attacks.
 A few clicks are needed to perform the penetration testing.
 The only issue of Armitage is not stable and well coded.